Designations Congruent with Things: Chapter 9

 “Thanks man.
 But why are we quitting?”
 Newt says into his hands.

 “We are not quitting,” Hermann replies.
-“We have, in fact, triumphed, and it is now time to leave the PPDC and return to academic life, where we will not be contractually obligated to make ourselves available for attempts to gather intelligence regarding the kaiju anteverse.”
+“We have, in fact, triumphed, and it is now time to leave the PPDC and return to academic life, where we won’t be contractually obligated to make ourselves available for attempts to gather intelligence regarding the kaiju anteverse.”

 “Yeah,” Newt says.
 “Okay.
 Boston it is.”